 Assumption College utilises the traditional house system.
-There are eight houses – all with their own identity, mascot and colour.
+There are ten houses – all with their own identity, mascot and colour.

 Austin house is named after Brother Austin Somers – Founding Principal of Assumption College.

 Brother Austin was the first Superior of the new foundation of Brothers in Kilmore in 1893, and headmaster from 1893 – 1897.

 Damian House is named after Brother Damian Willis, Principal from 1944 – 1949.